 “Tampere is one of the few places in the world where biosciences and technology work together in such a close connection.” – Jukka Lekkala, Professor, Technical University of Tampere

-According to World Economic Forum, Finland ranks 1st in university-industry collaboration and Tampere University of Technology is ranked 11th in the world for private sector and research collaboration (THE ranking 2015).
+According to World Economic Forum, Finland ranks 1st in university-industry collaboration and Tampere University’s technology campus is ranked 11th in the world for private sector and research collaboration (the ranking 2015).
 Profound collaboration culture in Tampere adds value for companies located in the region.
-Companies pursuing research collaborations with Tampere University of Technology tap into the latest knowledge, know-how and innovations.
+Companies pursuing research collaborations with Tampere University technology campus tap into the latest knowledge, know-how and innovations.

 “Tampere is just the right size, and here we know how to combine the show with business – to make show business.” – Ilkka Hynninen, CEO, Aito Media Ltd.

 With over 100 years of manufacturing heritage Tampere Region is a traditional centre of Finnish industry.
 Today, the region is best known for its high tech expertise and extensive know-how in various fields.
 The leading industrial companies like AGCO Power, Cargotec, John Deere, Fastems and Bronto Skylift have seen the opportunities creating the rare combination of traditional industries and ICT that is unique to Tampere Region.
 The region holds also a genuinely world-class ICT and mobile ecosystem and is a home to companies like Intel, Microsoft and Nokia.